setadpu/Obsidian-AI-Text-Processor/README.md

 ```

 npm install
+npm run build

 ```

-To install all dependencies.
+Once you have successfuly installed:

--   Ensure that the plugin is activated
+-   Ensure that the plugin is activated.
+-   Set your keybind for quick usage.
--   Choose the right endpoint and model in plugins settings
+-   Choose the right endpoint and model in plugins settings.
 -   Select the text with your mouse.
 -   Right click after highlighting of text (or text cursor positioned inside the sentence) and choose process text.
 -   Select custom prompt checkboxes, one click for individual ai response, two clicks for combined prompt response.